tousdan/qmk_userspace/README.md

 `qmk compile -e CONVERT_TO=promicro_rp2040 -kb crkbd/rev1 -km markstos`

-This will generate a uf2 file which needs to simply be transferred to the controller once set in flash mode (press reset twice)
+This will generate a uf2 file which needs to simply be transferred to the controller once set in flash mode (press reset twice and the controller will show up as an usb flash drive).

+Cable needs to be plugged in the right corne half when flashing

+Was last compiled with qmk 1.1.6

 # QMK Userspace for markstos